 Protect Your Playground exists to empower and inspire individuals to identify and develop solutions for environmental issues that affect their local natural playgrounds.
 We know that by providing innovative, environmentally minded individuals with the tools and resources they need to turn their ideas into action and impact, together we can make systemic, lasting contributions to our communities.

 Great ideas often come from unassuming places and if your brainstorming skills are anything like your recreational ones, there’s a good chance you’ve already been thinking about this.
-Powdr has $40,000 to give – let us know what you need to bring your plan to life.
-Gather your concept(s), rally the troops, and apply.
+Gather your concept(s), rally the troops, and apply for a Protect Your Playground grant.
+If your innovative, environmentally focused idea is the right one, we'll supply the tools and resources you need to turn that idea into reality.
+Together we can make systemic, lasting contributions to our environment.

 Your idea will be reviewed by our team of experts.
 If your entry is selected, it will be promoted on the grounds of Boreal Mountain Resort as well as through our social networks to bring that much more attention to your plan.